Rythmap/server-kt/README.md

 # Rythmap server
 Rythmap server on Ktor.
-Was influenced by Alexander Pervushin, who wrote a past server in Python and FastAPI
+Was influenced by Alexander Pervushin, who wrote a past server on Python and FastAPI